-Miami installed a boardwalk a few years ago that extends from South Point Park to North Beach and serves as a major artery for foot and bike traffic along this stretch.
-Including the winding ocean walk in South Beach, the mid island boardwalk and the North Beach walk its approximately 77 blocks to carry you from beach to beach or to explore as you take a leisurely stroll or exercise in the Florida sunshine.
+The Miami Beach Boardwalk was installed a few years ago that extends from South Point Park to North Beach and serves as a major artery for foot and bike traffic along this stretch.
+Including the winding ocean walk in South Beach, the mid-island boardwalk and the North Beach walk its approximately 77 blocks to carry you from beach to beach or to explore as you take a leisurely stroll or exercise in the Florida sunshine.

 There are a number of popular, can’t miss boutiques along the Miami Beach boardwalk on Collins Avenue that will either have exactly what you want and need or will give you that extra luxury you would only buy on vacation.

 A Dominguez features high-end clothing created by Spanish designer Adolfo Dominguez.
 His clothing is a little bit different than the norm with interesting cuts, unique fabrics and looks that get noticed.
 A Dominguez designs for both men and women and features a full selection of accessories to round out your look.

 Arden B is a charming little boutique with a little bit of everything a gal can wear.
 From casual clothing to jewelry there’s bound to be something you want or crave.
 The best part is the prices are pretty reasonable which is nice for any cash-strapped visitors.